emagiz/emdocs/mds/microlearning/crashcourse-platform-design-creating-a-message-definition.md

 # Creating a message definition

-In this microlearning we will focus on how to create a message definition within the eMagiz tooling.
+In this microlearning, we will focus on how to create a message definition within the eMagiz tooling.
 Should you have any questions, please contact academy@emagiz.com.

-- Last update: February 5th 2021
+- Last update: February 5th, 2021
 - Required reading time: 8 minutes